francoisdevlin/devlinsf-clojure-utils/docs/sql-utils.markdown

 #TO DO

 * where-clause needs to "pass through" a string
-* (where-clause {:id nil}) should generate "ID IS NULL"